 Tougher materials like steel require a bit more power and PPI in order to leave a mark.

-What you want is a balance between power and PPI which are optimized to the characteristics of the material so that the burn comes out clean but also doesn't damage the integrity of the object you're engraving.
+You want to optimize the balance between power and PPI to the material's characteristics so that the burn appears clean without damaging the object you're engraving.

 But there's also a lot of wiggle room for the power settings of a laser engraver so that you can really hone in on the quality of engraving that works for you.